Leonard Kelley holds a bachelor's in physics with a minor in mathematics. He loves the academic world and strives to

 1606 would see him describe uses for the geometrical and military compass (which he invented in 1597) in his The Operations of the Geometric and Military Compass.
 It was a complicated piece of equipment but could be used for more calculations than a slide rule of the time could.
 It, therefore, sold rather well and helped his family’s financial difficulties.
 But in 1607 Galileo had to defend his work when Baldessar Capra plagiarized it and claimed that others had stolen the idea.
 Galileo had dedicated this book to Prince Cosimo de Medici as a way to hopefully curry employment, so Galileo was very determined to set the record straight (Taylor 50-1, Drake).

 While we cannot know for sure, historians and scientists feel that much of Galileo’s work from this period of his life ended up published in his Dialogues Concerning Two New Sciences.
 For example, the “accelerated motion” likely stems from 1604, where he stated in his notes his belief that objects call under “uniform accelerated motion.”
 In a letter written to Paolo Sarpi on Oct.
 16, 1604, Galileo mentions that the distance a falling object covers is related to the time it took to get there.
-He also talks about the acceleration of objects on an inclined plane in that work (51-2).
+He also talks about the acceleration of objects on an inclined plane in that work (Taylor 51-2).

 Another big invention of Galileo was the thermometer, whose utility is still known to this day.
 His version as primitive but still useful for the time.
 He had a container with a liquid that would go up and down based on the temperature of the surroundings.
 The big problems though were the scale as well as the volume of the container.
 Something universal was needed for both, but how to approach that?
 Also, not considered were the effects of pressure, which changes with altitude and was not known to scientists of the time (52).